WilliamsNY/flippy-framey/README.md

     // flippyFramey will draw to the canvas with the following id canvas:'canvas',

-    // the image index from which you'd like to start counting state:0,

     // passing in the details for our thumbnail image set defined above thumbs:thumbs,

     // passing in the details for our full quality image set defined above full:full,

+    // the rate at which thumbnails are fetched (1/rate)
+    // default is 1 thumbnail per 50ms
+    rate: 20,

     // the time an image must remain static before upgrading to the full quality version
     // this never gets used unless you pass an actual value to the 'full' attribute